Take Control of Your PCB Supply Chain with Altium Designer and Altium 365

 - Lifecycle data for identifying in-production, obsolete, and EOL components

-Altium has partnered with major distributors to bring Altium Designer users a complete set of supply chain visibility tools.
-These features are included inside Altium Designer; there’s no need to use an external application to access critical PCB supply chain data.
-In addition, this data will be instantly imported into design documents and your BOM, there’s no need to copy sourcing information into your documentation.
+Altium Designer's comprehensive ECAD libraries and management features give designers access to component data through the Manufacturer Part Search panel.
+Component CAD data can be instantly imported into design documents and your BOM, there’s no need to manually build most PCB footprints or schematic symbols, and sourcing information will be automatically copied into your BOM.
 Everyone from large OEMs to small service bureaus will see major productivity benefits when they use the managed supply chain features in Altium Designer.

 The Manufacturer Part Search panel in Altium Designer.